By Joni Lindquist

 2) Professional development – examine your human capital – do you need additional training?
 Learn about emerging areas and trends that impact what you do and how you need to do it.
 Keep building your skills in areas that matter to your firm and industry.
 In this economy, you simply cannot afford to become obsolete.

 3) Work with an outside coach/adviser – they can help you see what might be possible and bring a different perspective to your situation.
 Sometimes we get too close and can’t see the forest through the trees, particularly when we are under stress.
-An outside advisor can help you sort through your malaise and determine if there are ways to re-energize your job and career.
+An outside financial planner can help you sort through your malaise and determine if there are ways to re-energize your job and career.